On the Fairness of Machine-Assisted Human Decisions: Introduction

+We contribute to an interdisciplinary literature on algorithmic fairness that spans computer science, statistics, economics, law, and operations. \cite{kleinberg_inherent_2016,chouldechova_fair_2016} study tensions between different fairness qualities of algorithms. \cite{bastani2021improving}, among others, considers the interaction of machine predictions and human decisions. \cite{dietvorst_overcoming_2018,stevenson_algorithmic_2019, Ludwig2021-gq} document frictions in the adoption of machine predictions.
+More specifically, we relate to a literature that explicitly considers fairness properties of machine-assisted human decisions, including \cite{Morgan2019-td,green_disparate_2019}.
+The article is also related to an economics literature on fairness and discrimination, which attempts to identify sources of biased decisions and distinguishes between preference- and belief-based explanations \citep{bordalo_beliefs_2019,bohren_inaccurate_2019,bohren_dynamics_2019,coffman_role_2021,chan_discrimination_2022,eyting_why_2022}.
+In terms of our model, we relate to approaches in econometrics and economics to consider the communication of statistical results \citep{andrews2021model} and the strategic design of information \citep{kamenica_bayesian_2011}.
+We review the overall literature in more detail at the end of this article.

 The remainder of this article proceeds as follows. \autoref{sec:setup} introduces our model. \autoref{sec:example} demonstrates our main results in a stylized example before we generalize these results in \autoref{sec:mainresults}.
+Preliminary experimental results are presented in \autoref{sec:experiment}.
 In \autoref{sec:implications} we discuss some implications of our result.
-Finally, we consider extensions in \autoref{sec:extensions} before concluding in \autoref{sec:conclusion}.
+Finally, we consider extensions in \autoref{sec:extensions} before expanding on our literature review in \autoref{sec:literature} and concluding in \autoref{sec:conclusion}.